backstage/backstage/docs/integrations/azure/locations.md

 description: Integrating source code stored in Azure DevOps into the Backstage catalog
 ---

-The Azure integration supports loading catalog entities from Azure DevOps.
+The Azure DevOps integration supports loading catalog entities from Azure DevOps.
 Entities can be added to
 [static catalog configuration](../../features/software-catalog/configuration.md),
 or registered with the [catalog-import](https://github.com/backstage/backstage/tree/master/plugins/catalog-import)